jackbradyeng/linear_algebra_engine/README.md

 ## Some Notes On the Implementation

+Originally, I wrote this program in Java.
+But after realising how long and tedious this was, I decided to switch to Kotlin.
+Kotlin provides incredible support for functional programming - which turns out to be a very good fit for modelling linear algebra operations - as well as null-safety and dramatically reduced boilerplate.
+All future improvements to this program will therefore be in Kotlin.

-Addition and multiplication are both implemented in O(n^2) time.
+Regarding the actual engine itself, addition and multiplication are both implemented in O(n^2) time.
 This is fairly standard for matrix operations.
-The determinant method however has very slow complexity of O(n!).
-This is because I chose the Laplace Expansion - otherwise known as cofactor expansion as the core algorithm.
-Laplace is easier to implement than other methods and works well for small matrices - i.e 2x2 & 3x3 matrices.
-But it scales very poorly for n > 9 matrices.
-A computationally superior algorithm would be Bareiss' algorithm which implements Gaussian Elimination and guarantees O(n^3) performance for floating rate numbers.
-This has been earmarked as a potential optimisation for the project.
+The determinant method was originally implemented in O(n!) using the Laplace Method.
+But this has since been re-implemented via Gaussian Elimination which runs in O(n^3), a major improvement.

 ## Features To Be Completed

 1. Inverse matrices.
 2. Transpose matrices.
+3. Transformation matrices in 3D (using JavaFX).

 ## Installation Instructions